elenabonmati/elenabonmati.github.io/Spanish_Press_Project.md

 ---
 bg: "estudios1.jpg"
 layout: page
-title: "Spanish_Press_Project"
+title: "Your title"
-crawlertitle: "Spanish_Press_Project"
+crawlertitle: "Your title"
-permalink: /projects/
+permalink: /research/Spanish_Press_Project/
-summary: "Check out some of my teaching"
+summary: "Spanish Press Project"
-active: Projects
+active: Reserach
 ---
+## Title of your project

-## 1) Overview of the project
+### 1) Overview of the project

 In this DH project, I aim to enrich former literary and historical discussions of the early twentieth-century anarchist production in Spain.
 I approach the investigation of this epoch through the analysis of the cultural products that do not belong to the intellectual elites, analyzing, instead, a variety of popular sources such as journals and magazines.